 by Mike Tomkins

-Earlier this year, I reviewed Sony's Alpha NEX-F3, the camera Sony will be replacing with its new NEX-3N, and I also spent some time with the previous NEX-C3 that precedes both cameras.
+Earlier this year, I reviewed Sony's Alpha NEX-F3, the camera Sony has replaced with the NEX-3N.
+I've also spent some time with the previous NEX-C3 that precedes both cameras.
 When our review sample of the Sony 3N arrived in our lab, then, it was perhaps a given that I'd take it out for a spin.
 I was keen to see how it compared, and whether my concerns with its predecessor had been addressed.

 On taking the Sony NEX-3N out of the box, I was immediately conflicted.
 On the one hand, I mourned for Sony's Smart Accessory Terminal, the proprietary port that lets you connect external accessories to the NEX-series cameras.
 It's been removed from the NEX-3N design, doubtless in the interests of reducing the body size, but it also reduces the camera's versatility somewhat.
 There's no longer any way to use an external viewfinder with the NEX-3N, and perhaps more importantly, you can't attach an external strobe.
-(Which also means that bounce flash is no longer possible; even if you craft your own bounce card, the internal flash is simply not powerful enough for bouncing.)
-And nor can you add an accessory microphone, so you no longer have any option except an off-camera recorder, if you want to avoid issues with handling noise being recorded along with your high-def videos.
+(This also means that bounce flash is no longer possible; even if you craft your own bounce card, the internal flash is simply not powerful enough for bouncing.)
+And nor can you add an accessory microphone, so if you want to avoid issues with handling noise being recorded along with your high-def videos, you no longer have any option except an off-camera recorder.
 That's even more of a concern thanks to the use of noisy metal-on-metal D-rings for the shoulder strap.

 On the positive side, though, the Sony NEX-3N is handily smaller than its predecessor, and that's definitely good news.
 In my book, the more portable a camera is, the more likely you'll have it with you when you most need it -- for the shot you weren't expecting.
 And the inclusion of Sony's 16-50mm power zoom lens in the kit bundle is a sensible choice, as it improves both the overall bulk, and the wide-angle shooting possibilities.
 Pick up a second lens for telephoto work, and you're set!
 And although I didn't find the NEX-3N's tiny hand grip terribly comfortable, I found this flaw relatively easy to overlook, given the NEX-3N's lighter weight.
 Even without a strap on the camera, I didn't find my hands tiring after an afternoon's shooting in downtown Knoxville, Tennessee.